EpsilonsQc/Diablo-inspired-prototype/README.md

 ---

 ## Introduction
-This is a prototype made in Unity, inspired by the "Diablo" franchise and developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
+This is a prototype made in Unity, inspired by the "Diablo" franchise.
+It was developed in the midst of my study in video game programming at College of Bois-de-Boulogne.
 This is my final project for the "Prototyping" course (session 2 of 5).

 ## F.A.Q.